-Although you get great views of both the beaches the island is famous for in summer and the bog, the ultimate photo of the bogs dressed in fall colours would be best achieved by a drone.
+Although you get great views of both the beaches Miscou Island is famous for in summer and the bog, the ultimate photo of the bogs dressed in fall colours would be best achieved by a drone.

-Did you know the island is also a bird lover’s paradise?
+Did you know that Miscou Island is also a bird lover’s paradise?

-I was sorry my husband wasn’t with me when I visited the island since he’s crazy about birds and he’s the one that always has the binoculars.
+I was sorry my husband wasn’t with me when I visited Miscou Island since he’s crazy about birds and he’s the one that always has the binoculars.
 On the drive to the lighthouse I spotted a bird observation tower and several other signs related to bird watching.

 Reportedly 265 species of birds have been sighted, largely because of its wetland areas and unique geographical location.
-During the fall migration, the island is often the first stop with birds flying down from the north.
+During the fall migration, Miscou Island is often the first stop with birds flying down from the north.
 In spring many birds stop here before crossing the Gulf of St. Lawrence.

-The island doesn’t have any accommodation in the fall, though you can camp on it in the summer.
-There are B&B’s on Lameque Island and in Caraquet.
+Miscou Island doesn’t have any accommodation in the fall, though you can camp on it in the summer.
+Nearby check out some of the overnight options.